Price resigns as HHS secretary after travel scandal

 Mr. Wright, of Virginia, has been serving as Deputy Assistant Secretary for Health and Director of the Office of Disease Prevention and Health Promotion.

+House Speaker Paul D. Ryan Paul Ryan, who worked with Mr. Price when he was a GOP lawmaker from Georgia, called the departing secretary “a good man.”

+“He has spent his entire adult life fighting for others, first as a physician and then as a legislator and public servant,” Mr. Ryan said.
+“He was a leader in the House and a superb health secretary.
+His vision and hard work were vital to the House’s success passing our health care legislation.
+I will always be grateful for Tom’s service to this country and, above all, his continued friendship.”

-Democrats said the resignation shows that Mr. Trump isn’t living up to his promise to “drain the swamp” in Washington, and called on the GOP to wage more effective oversight on the administration.
+But Democrats said the resignation shows that Mr. Trump isn’t living up to his promise to “drain the swamp” in Washington, and called on the GOP to wage more effective oversight on the administration.

 “Today, yet another of his top officials has resigned in disgrace,” said Rep. David N. Cicilline, Rhode Island Democrat and a member of House Democratic leadership.
 “Enough is enough.
 Republicans in Congress have given Donald Trump and his administration a blank check to do whatever they want.
 It’s long past time for them to work with Democrats to conduct real oversight that prevents this type of abuse.
 Looking the other way cannot be tolerated a single moment longer.”